Hunter Killer (film): Plot

-Back at base, the U.S. government learns about the coup.
-Admiral Charles Donnegan recommends preparing for war, while Fisk suggests that Arkansas be sent to rendezvous with Beaman's team after they rescue Zakarin.
-Glass manages to convince the reluctant Andropov to help, and with Andropov's knowledge of the challenging underwater topography and the minefield protecting the base, Glass navigates Arkansas near the base undetected.
-Meanwhile, Beaman's team rescue Russian Presidential Security Service Agent Oleg, who was previously shot by Durov's men when he was protecting Zakarin.
-Together they infiltrate the base and succeed in retrieving President Zakarin, but lose Oleg, and two teammates, Devin Hall and Matt Johnstone, in the process.
-With Martinelli providing sniper cover fire, Beaman delivers the injured president to Arkansas's deep-submergence rescue vehicle, then goes back alone for Martinelli, saving him just as he is about to be executed.
+The U.S. government uncovers the coup, leading Admiral Charles Donnegan to recommend war preparations.
+However, Fisk suggests that Arkansas should rendezvous with Beaman's team once they rescue Zakarin.
+Glass persuades the hesitant Andropov to provide assistance and must also convince his crew to accept Andropov's presence and trust him.
+Utilizing Andropov's expertise in navigating the challenging underwater terrain and the minefield guarding the base, Glass successfully guides Arkansas near the base undetected.

+Beaman's team manages to save Oleg, an agent of the Russian Presidential Security Service, who was previously shot while protecting Zakarin by Durov's men.
+They work together to infiltrate the base and successfully retrieve President Zakarin, but lose Oleg, Devin Hall, and Matt Johnstone in the process.
+With Martinelli providing sniper cover, Beaman brings the injured president to Arkansas's deep-submergence rescue vehicle and then returns alone to rescue Martinelli.

-As the U.S. and Russian fleets prepare for battle, Arkansas sustains further damage when it is attacked by Andropov's old ship, RFS Yevchenko, a heavily-armed destroyer now commanded by Captain Vlade Sutrev, a member of Durov's conspiracy.
-Andropov is, however, able to communicate a message to the Yevchenko that President Zakarin is aboard the submarine.
-When Durov orders his forces at the base to fire missiles at the surfaced Arkansas, Glass refuses to take action, realizing that firing back could start the war he is trying to stop.
-In the last seconds, Andropov's old crew defy orders and destroy the incoming missiles with their close-in weapon system before they can strike the Arkansas, and subsequently destroy the naval base headquarters with their missiles, killing Durov.
-With the war averted, Glass docks Arkansas to the Russian naval base to return Zakarin and Andropov's surviving crew to their country.
-Arkansas picks up Beaman and Martinelli, and travels back to the U.S. with a Russian Navy escort.
+As the U.S. and Russian fleets prepare for battle, Arkansas suffers more damage when it is attacked by the Udaloy-class destroyer RFS Yevchenko, Andropov's old ship, which is now under the command of Captain Vlade Sutrev, a member of Durov's conspiracy.
+However, Andropov manages to convey a message to the Yevchenko that President Zakarin is on board the submarine.
+When Durov instructs his forces at the base to fire missiles at the surfaced Arkansas, Glass refuses to take action, realizing that retaliating could initiate the war he is trying to prevent.

+In the final moments, Andropov's former crew disobey orders and successfully destroy the incoming missiles with their close-in weapon system before they can hit the Arkansas.
+They then proceed to destroy the naval base headquarters with their own missiles, killing Durov.
+With the war avoided, Glass docks the Arkansas at the Russian naval base to return Zakarin and the surviving Konek crew members to their country.
+The Arkansas picks up Beaman and Martinelli and leaves Polyarny, escorted by the Russian Navy.